Caryl Churchill: Personal life

+In 1961 she married campaigning barrister David Harter (who died in 2021).
+They had three sons, and, as of 2012, she was known to be living in the same house in Hackney, East London, that she has been living in since the early 1960s.

 Interest in Palestine

 Churchill is a patron of the Palestine Solidarity Campaign.

 In January 2009, she wrote a ten-minute play that explores a history of Israel, ending with the 2008 Israeli attack on Gaza.
 It was performed for free at the Royal Court Theatre, with a collection taken to donate to Medical Aid for Palestinians.

 The Sunday Times condemned its "ludicrous and utterly predictable lack of even-handedness"; for The Times, "there are no heroes or villains, for all that Churchill decries what is happening in Gaza".
 Writers such as Jeffrey Goldberg of The Atlantic and Melanie Phillips in her Spectator blog criticised the play as anti-Semitic, as did John Nathan.
 He noted that Churchill has said that Seven Jewish Children is "not just a theatre event but a political event."
 He suggested that a play representing views of one community and critical of that community needed to be written by a member of that community.
 The Royal Court denied the accusation.

 Churchill published the play, Seven Jewish Children – a play about Gaza, online, for free download and use.
 Churchill said: "Anyone can perform it without acquiring the rights, as long as they do a collection for people in Gaza at the end of it".

 In April 2022, Churchill was named the recipient of the 2022 European Drama award in recognition of her life's work.
 The prize was worth £65,000, and was given by German theatre Schauspiel Stuttgart and sponsored by the Baden-Württemberg ministry of science, research and arts.
 The award was cancelled following criticism of Churchill's support for the Boycott, Divestment and Sanctions movement, a decision condemned by industry figures including Harriet Walter, Stephen Daldry, Peter Kosminsky and Dominic Cooke.